coin-or/Cbc/README.md

 and run

     /path/to/coinbrew fetch Cbc
-    /path/to/coinbrew build =Cbc --prefix=/dir/to/install --test
+    /path/to/coinbrew build Cbc --prefix=/dir/to/install --test
     /path/to/coinbrew install Cbc

 The `coinbrew` script will fetch [these](Dependencies) additional projects.